My pension fund

 You can use the income you receive from an income drawdown plan to fully or partially retire.
 As your pension fund remains invested, you still have the potential for growth, free of UK income and capital gains tax.
-The only tax suffered in the fund will be when certain investment returns are received with tax credits or after tax deductions which cannot be reclaimed (e.g. the 10% tax credit attaching to UK share dividends).
+Some investment returns could be received by the fund with tax credits, or after tax deductions, which cannot be reclaimed.
 However, you must bear in mind that the value of your fund can go down as well as up, it isn't guaranteed and may be worth less than the amount paid in.

 What is equity release?

 Equity release is a way of releasing money that's tied up in your home, providing you with a cash lump sum.

 You can continue to live in your home and use the money to enjoy a better retirement.
 Taking a lump sum, plus the costs, will reduce the value you have in your home and the amount of any inheritance you leave.
 Your tax position and entitlement to welfare benefits may also be affected.

 We offer two lifetime mortgages.
 There are restrictions on the age of applicants and property values.
 Please visit our dedicated equity release website to find out more.
 Lifetime mortgages are not available in the Channel Islands or the Isle of Man.

 This is a lifetime mortgage.
 To understand the features and risks, ask for a personalised illustration.